jmquigley/util.ds/README.md

 This module contains my implementation of a few basic data structures using [Typescript](https://www.typescriptlang.org/).
 I could have used other implementations, but what fun is that.

-It Contains the following data structures:
+It contains the following data structures:

 - [BinaryTree](docs/lib/binarytree.md)
 - [Deque](docs/lib/deque.md)